liamcoddington/InHousePUGBot/README.md

 This is a Discord Bot using Node.js & Discord.js (11.6.4)

+## Commonly Used Terms

+In-house: An invite-only colletive of people

+PUG (Pick Up Game): A game with teams that are assigned randomly to the people that are present

+MMR (Match Making Rating): A rating each player has that is one of the main factors the bot uses to balance teams

 ## What's Missing

  - "data" Folder containing 2 files
+   - lobbies.json
-   - "lobbies.json" File containing a list of all game lobbies (Potentially changed in the future)
+     - File that contains a list of all game lobbies
+     - Potentially changed/removed in the future
+   - players.json
-   - "players.json" File containing a list of all registered players
+     - File that contains a list of all registered players

+ - token.json
- - "token.json" File containing the unique discord bot token
+   - File that contains the unique discord token that needs to be private (it's like a stream key)

 ## Design